awsdocs/aws-codestar-user-guide/doc_source/how-to-modify-serverless-project.md

 AWS CodeDeploy supports function version deployments for AWS Lambda functions in your AWS CodeStar serverless projects\.
 An AWS Lambda deployment shifts incoming traffic from an existing Lambda function to an updated Lambda function version\.
 You might want to test an updated Lambda function by deploying a separate version and then rolling back the deployment to the first version if needed\.

-Use the steps in this section to modify your AWS CodeStar project template and update your CodeStarWorker role’s IAM permissions\.
+Use the steps in this section to modify your AWS CodeStar project template and update your CodeStarWorker roles IAM permissions\.
 This task starts an automated response in AWS CloudFormation that creates aliased AWS Lambda functions and then instructs AWS CodeDeploy to shift traffic to an updated environment\.

+**Note**
+Complete these steps only if you created your CodeStar project before December 12, 2018\.

 AWS CodeDeploy has three deployment options that allow you to shift traffic to versions of your AWS Lambda function in your application:
 + **Canary: **Traffic is shifted in two increments\.
 You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.